Brynhild Olivier: Postwar (1918–1924)

 Raymond Sherrard's child, Philip, was born in September 1922.
 Margery, who was in and out of nursing homes, also spent time with her parents in Ramsden, but continued to act out her paranoid delusions, attacking people she feared or suspected.
 On one occasion she attacked Bryn and injured Raymond.
 On another, she decided that Philip was her child, and attempted to abduct him.
 Bryn now asked Hugh for a divorce, and with her parents, took the younger three children and went to stay with her uncle, Herbert Olivier, at his home in La Mortola Inferiore, Italy.
 Her parents still hoped the marriage was salvageable, but the situation had become more complicated by Hugh starting an affair with Bryn's married cousin, Joan Thornycroft.
 Bryn continued to feel torn by her loyalty to two men.
 Various relatives on both sides of the family, including Hugh, who was refusing to divorce her, came to stay.
 She considered returning to him, insisting he break up with Joan, which he refused.
 Bryn was acutely aware of her weak position under English divorce law, and feared she would lose custody of the children.
-Again. she was shocked that "a modern yong man...would ever in any circumstances attempt to take advantage of such an anti feminist law".
+Again, she was shocked that "a modern yong man...would ever in any circumstances attempt to take advantage of such an anti feminist law".
 Bryn returned to England in May 1923, and in August, she and Raymond checked into a hotel and sent a copy of the receipt to her husband, thereby providing him with what then were grounds for divorce.
-She was bored with her marriage, and although the law that year was changed to allow either partner to sue for divorce on the grounds of adultery, she and Hugh agreed that it should be her adultery, in order to protect his job.
+She was bored with her marriage, and although that year the law was changed to allow either partner to sue for divorce on the grounds of adultery, she and Hugh agreed that it should be her adultery, in order to protect his job.